Tax law basics

 Share fisherman: tax budgeting scheme.

-As a small business owner, you may decide to take tax law advice.
-There are many different types of people who can give you tax law advice.
+As a business owner, you may want to take tax law advice.
+There are lots of people who can give you advice on what tax your business may need to pay.
 These include: